gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 is used for a number of publically available geophysical data sets, the G93 API implements logic to support it directly.

-The G93 API implements non-lossy data compression algorithms for both integer and floating-point data.
+The G93 API implements lossless (non-lossy) data compression algorithms for both integer and floating-point data.
 The implementations for the two are much different.
 In particular, the floating-point data compression does not take advantage of the predictor methods described below.
 In general, floating-point data tends